Module 11 of the GFMD MediaDev Fundraising Guide.

 There may also be floors (e.g. a minimum of 5% of the direct costs must be allocated to M&E or 50% to sub-granting).

-For other budget lines, you will need to make a value judgement on whether disproportionately high costs in one or more area can be adequately justified (e.g. high transport and security overheads to ensure that the project can reach remote communities in a conflict-affected area).
+For other budget lines, you will need to make a value judgement on whether disproportionately high costs in one or more areas can be adequately justified (e.g. high transport and security overheads to ensure that the project can reach remote communities in a conflict-affected area).

 Some donor templates link costs to activity strands rather than to chapter headings.